-Short-term deposits are made for varying periods of between one day and twenty-four months, depending on the immediate cash requirements of the Group, and earn interest at the respective short-term deposit rates.
-The Group's 24 month term deposit can be withdrawn with one day's notice without penalty, hence it has been included as a current asset.
+Short-term deposits are made for varying periods of between one day and six months, depending on the immediate cash requirements of the Group, and earn interest at the respective short-term deposit rates.
+The Group's short-term deposits beyond three months can be withdrawn with one day's notice without penalty.